A concise history of bridging loans

 1950's

-The war had motivated government to build beyond the green belt of London and the 1950's saw council houses being built at a rate of 250,000 a year.
+The war had motivated the government to build beyond the green belt of London, and the 1950s saw council houses being built at a rate of 250,000 a year.

 1960's

-With new high quality housing stock now available and high consumer demand 1960 saw the first real boom in the housing market.
-With that boom came the need for finance to ‘bridge the gap’ between the purchase and sale for homeowners, hence the term 'bridging finance' was coined.
+With new high-quality housing stock and high consumer demand, 1960 saw the first real boom in the housing market.
+With that boom came the need for finance to ‘bridge the gap’ between the purchase and sale of homeowners; hence, the term 'bridging finance' was coined.

-Bridging finance wasn't overly accessible at this time, being only offered by some banks and building societies for existing homeowner clients looking to buy a new house before their existing sale had completed.
+Bridging finance wasn't overly accessible at this time.
+It was only offered by some banks and building societies for existing homeowner clients looking to buy a new house before their existing sale had been completed.

 1970's

 Then came the first housing bust of the 1970's.
-Easing of credit policy by the Bank of England grew house-price inflation to 36%.
-The average price of a home, which had risen from £2,000 to £5,000 between 1950 and 1970 now doubled in the next three years.
+The easing of credit policy by the Bank of England grew house-price inflation to 36%.
+The average price of a home, which had risen from £2,000 to £5,000 between 1950 and 1970, now doubled in the next three years.

-The 1970's housing bubble burst is linked to the recession, double-digit interest rates from 1978 and an ensuing period of stagflation in the UK.
+The 1970s housing bubble burst is linked to the recession, double-digit interest rates from 1978 and an ensuing period of stagflation in the UK.
 Several issues caused the economic turmoil, not least of all due to severe energy supply disruption.
-The UK was hit by a double-whammy, firstly the oil crisis of Yom Kippur war and the Opec oil embargo led to a massive cut in the supply of oil to global markets.
-Secondly the UK experienced minor strikes that caused widespread power outages and forced the government to introduce the rationing of electricity, which brought in 3 day working weeks for all industries.
-Electricity blackouts across the country were widespread and the three-day week state of emergency suffocated commerce.
+A double-whammy hit the UK; firstly, the oil crisis of the Yom Kippur War and the Opec oil embargo led to a massive cut in the oil supply to global markets.
+Secondly, the UK experienced minor strikes that caused widespread power outages and forced the government to introduce the rationing of electricity, which brought in 3-day working weeks for all industries.
+Electricity blackouts nationwide were widespread, and the three-day state of emergency suffocated commerce.

 1979 capped off the economic rollercoaster with interest standing that June at 17%.